learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 foot
 ```

+## Word boundary differences

-4) The `-w` option is not exactly the same as using word boundaries in regular expressions.
+The `-w` option is not exactly the same as using word boundaries in regular expressions.
 The `\b` anchor by definition requires word characters to be present, but this is not the case with `-w` as described in the manual:

 >**-w, --word-regexp**
 >Select  only  those  lines  containing  matches  that  form whole words.
 The test is that the matching substring must either be at the beginning of the line, or preceded by a non-word constituent character.
 Similarly,  it  must  be either at the end of the line or followed by a non-word constituent character.
 Word-constituent characters are letters, digits, and the underscore.
 This option has no effect  if  -x is also specified.

 ```bash